Covariant Symanzik identities: Symanzik identity

 \subsection{Non-Gaussian random sections}

-The random fields that one considers in Symanzik's identity are annealed versions of the Gaussian free field: they are Gaussian with respect to a random potential.
+The random fields that one considers in Symanzik's identity are annealed versions of the Gaussian free vector field: they are Gaussian with respect to a random potential.
 In our covariant situation, we let not only the potential, but also the connection be random.
+In the classical case, a further family of fields was considered in~\cite{BFS1} using Fourier transforms instead of Laplace transform, which make the probabilistic formulation less easy to state.

 Let as usual $\G$ be a weighted graph with a well and $\F$ a vector bundle over $\G$.
 Recall that the set of connections on $\F$ is denoted by $\A(\F)$.
 Let $\H(\F)$ denote the set of potentials on $\F$, in the sense of Definition \ref{def:potentiel}.
 The space $\A(\F)$ is a compact topological space and $\H(\F)$ is a finite-dimensional vector space.
 We endow both of them with their Borel $\sigma$-field.